rfichtner/maven-survival-guide/README.md

 ### Level 0: verify the project
 Make sure you can build the project
     `mvn verify`
+Have a look and see what your effective POM looks like:
+    `mvn help:effective-pom`

 ### Level 1: add some tests and make them run